 Our beaches are always beautiful but they are just exquisite in the summer.
 Less waves make for calmer, clearer waters.
 Easier to get in and out of now that the temperature is a bit higher and it’s nice and calm to float around in, cocktail in hand on one of those unicorns, swans or whatever inflatable has your fancy at moment.

 More of a Local Vibe

 When the high season’s away the locals come out to play.
 We finally get a chance to let our hair down.
 The off season means a bit of a break for most in the hospitality industry.
 This is the perfect moment to experience a more local vibe if that’s your thing.
 The season hunters have gone back to the mainland, chasing tourists and their tip money at beach bars in other exotic destinations.
 Who is left behind are the true locals.
 Those who love the island when it’s profitable in the winter months and in the not so profitable summer months.
 This is the time when the true friendliness of the island and its people shines.

 Of course the more grand events targeting tourists and seabirds happen in the winter months but the more fun local festivities can be found in the summer.
 Aruba’s Soul Beach, St. Kitts’ Music Fest, Jamaica’s Sumfest, St. Lucia’s Jazz Fest, Nevis’ Mango Festival, Anguilla’s August Monday and Saba’s Carnival to name but a few.
 Like I said before, this is our time to let our hair down.

 A few things to take into consideration:

-- The hurricane season runs from June to October and peaks in September to early October.
+- The hurricane season runs from June to October and peaks in September to the end of November.